 Furthermore, the Icelandic airline Air Iceland (not to be confused with Icelandair) has a service all year round from Reykjavik to Kulusuk and Nerlerit Inaat on Greenland's east coast.
 Kulusuk is served twice a week in the winter season and every day during the summer.
 This is a very common travel route to East Greenland.
 Nuuk is served twice a week whole year round.

-During the summer period Air Iceland also flies to Narsarsuaq and Ilulissat several times a week, and to Nuuk from two to four times a week.
-Air Iceland also operate the route to Nuuk and Ilulissat in the winter time.
+During the summer period Air Iceland also flies to Narsarsuaq and Ilulissat several times a week, and to Nuuk from two to four times a week and to Kangerlussuaq.
+Air Iceland also operate the route to Nuuk, Kangerlussuaq and Ilulissat in the winter time.
 The flight time to Kulusuk and Narsarsuaq is two - three hours from Reykjavik.
 Contact your travel agency or Air Iceland for more information.

 By sea to Greenland